 Other businesses that are not liable to report to HMRC include those who are providing services in the oil and gas industry at sea on the UK continental shelf.

 When the intermediary report is being prepared, make sure to add the details of overseas workers that pay taxes in the UK or the payments made according to the work location of the workers.

-There is no need to add details for workers:
+There is no need to add details for workers who:

-- Who don’t have taxes to pay in the UK
+- don’t have taxes to pay in the UK

-- Who are working as regular employees in your firm
+- are working as regular employees in your firm

-- Who are part of the entertainment industry-actors, singers, musicians, photographers, models
+- are part of the entertainment industry-actors, singers, musicians, photographers, models

 Personal service companies that provide a single worker to their clients don’t need to file a report with HMRC, whilst if the personal service company provides more than one worker to their clients, without operating PAYE, the company has to file the intermediary report.
-If you are unsure about how the reporting works and if it applies to you, speaking to a payroll accountant, accounting firm or accountant should help.
+If you are unsure how the reporting works and if it applies to you, speaking to a payroll accountant should help.